shiroyuki/trphp13-demo/notes/speaker-note.md

 ### Cascading

 Cascading operations are magical.
-It saves you from writing a cool piece of code that traverses the object graphs for an operation.
-As how ORMs are designed to reduce that hardship from developers, some cascading operations that are not natively supported by the database software are usually supported by ORMs, such as, cascade on persist.
+It saves you from writing a cool piece of code that traverses the object graphs to cascade operations on the associations of the object.
+As how ORMs are designed to reduce that hardship from developers, some cascading operations that are not natively supported by the database software are usually supported by ORMs, such as, cascade on persist and delete.

-Those additional supports are handy but come with cost.

-To illustrate the problem, suppose an entity called “n” with some associations

-#### Cascade on Persist
-#### Cascade on Delete
-#### Cascade on Merge
-#### Cascade on Refresh
+Doctrine 2 comes with support for cascade on persist, delete, merge and refresh.

+The magical cascades comes with cost.

+First, all software-based cascade operations are performed in memory.
+As the operations require related object graphs, the operations can introduce considerable performance overhead.
+It is recommended to use built-in features, such as, onDelete for some database software.

+One thing about cascading is the orphan removal.
+This is to remove the unused data.
+In theory, if you let Doctrine to handle cascade on delete, Doctrine will have no choice but attempting to pull all related data to identify orphan data and remove if necessary.
+(Question: is this correct?)

 // Confirm again: "write-operation cascades are considered only in the implicit tracking policy."